Have you heard about the story of “Four People”?

 1 Set your team goals

-- A team should have common goals to make sure it’s headed to the same direction.
+- A team should have common goals to make sure it’s headed in the same direction.

 - Goals should be clear and completely understood by members.